 Source: 2018 ACS, IPUMS USA, University of Minnesota, www.ipums.org.

-The bar charts below represent the number of women employed in a particular occupation field, and the median earnings of women in that field.
-Data is not available for all geographies.
+The bar chars below represent the number of women employed in a particular occupation field, and the median earnings of women in that field.
+Data are not available for all geographies.
 In general, median earnings of women working in STEM and management fields are highest.
-While management occupations comprise 13% of all female employment in Connecticut, the STEM field accounts for only 5%.
+While management occupations comprise 13% of all female employment in Connecticut, STEM field accounts for only 5%.

 As of 2017, according to the 2017 American Express State of Women-Owned Businesses Report, 113,110 women own businesses in Connecticut which employ 95,300 people and contribute $16.4 billion to Connecticut's gross domestic product.
 [1] [2]